tiagocaravia/PeriodizedSprintProgram/README.md

 # Periodized Sprint Training System

 A full sprint & strength training program built for high school sprinters, designed around sports science principles and performance tracking.
-Used to improve personal 100m from 12.29→11.48 and long jump from 17'4" to 19'5".
+Used to improve personal 100m from 12.29→11.48 and long jump from 17'4"→19'6" in a single offseason.

 ---